 Traditionally, Portuguese culture has been very patriarchal, due to the influence of the Catholic church and a government that was not progressive.
 Women had very few rights, but they were still powerful within their family units.

 Following the coup of 1974, sometimes called the Carnation Revolution, a constitution was adopted that was more favorable to women.
 They gained the right to vote, to carry their own passports and to manage their money.
 Divorce was legalized at about the same time.

 Some Portuguese Traditions

 Social skills are highly valued in Portugal, and such traditions as using a polite form of address are still very important.
+Good table manners are essential, and loud or boisterous behavior is frowned upon.
 The Portuguese are said to be indulgent toward their children, but they expect them to display good manners.

 When the Portuguese talk about their grandmothers, they almost always mention food.
 Although Portugal is a very small country, it contains a variety of geographical zones, so is home to a variety of crops.
 Also, the Portuguese seafaring tradition means that the people of this very small country were exposed to cuisines from many other places.
 As a result, Portuguese cuisine is rich and varied.